mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![403 error]()

-Oh.
-The form was just _broken_.
-Not just for me, for everyone.
+_What_.
+The form just _doesn't work?!_.
+Not just for me, for _everyone_?
+You can't just _do_ that.

-Well, that's one way to minimise the amount of complaints you get from the general public.
-Another dead end, I guess.
+Isn't anyone wondering why they're getting so few complaints from the general public!?

 ### Finding Tony Abbott's staff